-| What can you do with your four-legged friend?
+| What can you plan to do with your 4-legged friend?

-- Other inhabitants are the masters of these high-altitude places.
-We’ll start with the less friendly ones: snakes.
+Lastly, a few furry or feathered natives are masters in these high altitude areas.
+Let’s start by the least "friendly": snakes.
 Although they tend to move away at the sound of a (heavy) footstep, your dog is lighter and does not always warn the cold-blooded creatures.
 A small bell will ensure that he is heard.
-Deer and wild boar do not really appreciate other animals coming into their territory either, so don’t run around like a rabbit and keep Buddy on a lead.
-Move away quietly and, once again, a bell can make them run off before there is any confrontation.
-The cutest inhabitants are the marmots, but they might awaken Oscar’s hunter instinct.
+Deer and wild boar do not really appreciate other animals coming into their territory either, so don’t run around like a rabbit and keep Milo on a lead.
+Move away quietly and, once again, a bell will usually make them run away.
+Then, in the range of cuddly toy-type animals, the star of the mountain pastures is of course the marmot.
+There is no problem in the winter season when they hibernate in their burrows until April.
+However, in the summer and the interseason periods, they might awaken Oscar’s hunter instinct.
 To put things plainly: this is forbidden, so keep him on a lead and close to you 😉